maytees/reviseo/web/blog/why-excalidraw.md

 After I had built the prototype, I loved it, I was very happy after spending too much time on other Canvas libraries.

-Then I read the license 😭.
+Then I read the license.

 [tldraw](https://tldraw.dev) isn't just open source - it's ***source-available with commercial restrictions***.
-For produciton use, you need to buy a license - **$6,000** a year!

-[tldraw](https://tldraw.dev) is a good choice if you're building an enterprise tool or a funded startup.
-But for a bootstrapped product like Reviseo?
-It's a scary thing to look at.
+For production use, you need to buy a license - **$6,000** a year!
+This would be a good choice if we were building a large enterprise tool.
+But for a product like Reviseo where our ICP is freelance web developers, we'd have to put that charge on our customers; we promise we won't do that.

 ## Conclusion Why Excalidraw Won
 It hit the sweet spot: